Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 For comparison the picture above shows the salesfloor of the third Jamaican store in Montego Bay in around 1964.
 Despite signs in the foreground encouraging customers to buy sandals manufactured in Jamaica, overall the store look and feel and the range of merchandise has been anglicised.
 The store fit and layout is similar to British openings of the same period.

-Woolworths in Trinidad in the 1950s.
+Port of Spain - the first Woolworths in Trinidad, which opened in 1955The second Woolworths store in Trinidad, which opened in San Fernando in 1958Woolworth's in Trinidad in the 1950s.
 On the left is store T1 in Port of Spain.
 On the right is Store T2 in San Fernando.
-The Store Manager of Store T1, Mr. H. R. Johnson, was later elevated to the British Board, along with Peter Nicholls, who managed store J2 in Slipe Road, Jamaica.
+The Manager of Store T1, Harold R. Johnson, later became a London Director, along with Peter Nicholls, who managed store J2 in Slipe Road, Jamaica.

 Her Majesty Queen Elizabeth II and His Royal Highness Prince Philip drive past Woolworths on a state visit to Trinidad and Tobago in the 1960s